 - 4.6.2.1.
 Office supplies; - 4.6.2.2.
 Interpreters/Translators; - 4.6.2.3.
 Précis writers; - 4.6.2.4.
-Overtime for IHB staffnon-Managerial Members of Staff of the IHO; - 4.6.2.5.
+Overtime for HB staffnon-Managerial Members of Staff of the IHO; - 4.6.2.5.
 Transport of equipment; - 4.6.2.6.
 Acquisition, hiring and installation of audio-visual equipment; - 4.6.2.7.
 Acquisition, hiring and installation of photocopying equipment; - 4.6.2.8.
 Acquisition, hiring and installation of supplementary computer/IT services; - 4.6.2.9.
 Installation of the exhibition; - 4.6.2.10.
 Caterers costs for the reception and coffee breaks; - 4.6.2.11.
-Other miscellaneous costs in connection with the AssemblyConference ("Conference" to be replaced with "Assembly" when the Assembly is established).
+Other miscellaneous costs in connection with the Assembly Conference ("Conference" to be replaced with "Assembly" when the Assembly is established).

 4.6.3.1.
-Expenditures are normally planned by the IHO SecretariatHHB together with the three-five-year budget and reviewed with each annual budget.
+Expenditures are normally planned by the IHO Secretariat IHB together with the three five-year budget ("five year" to be replaced with "three year" when the Protocol of Amendments to the Convention come into force) and reviewed with each annual budget.
 Their execution is monitored according to the IHO Financial Regulations (see articles 9 and 12).